algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 # Initialize Application

-To create an application simply initialize a new Beaker Application object, supplying the name and descripiton.
+To create an application simply initialize a new Beaker Application object, supplying the name and description.

 <!-- ===BEAKER_INIT_APP=== -->
 ```python